 General Business Liability – If a driver causes damage while outside of the truck unloading cargo or a vendor gets injured while on your property, your commercial truck liability won’t cover any costs you have to pay.
 That’s where general liability steps in.
 It protects you in non-accident-related lawsuits as well as libel/slander and false advertising disputes.

 Uninsured/underinsured motorist coverage – If an accident happens to one of your trucks or drivers, and the driver at fault doesn’t have enough insurance to pay for you or your employee’s medical bill, this insurance will step in and pay out.

 Motor Truck Cargo Insurance – Commercial Truckers are required by law to carry a substantial amount of liability coverage, but only $5,000 worth of cargo protection.
-Most trucks are hauling quite a bit more valuable cargo than that, and will add a more substantial amount of protection.
+Most trucks are hauling quite a bit more valuable cargo than that, and a good cargo policy will add a more substantial amount of protection.